thomadan/CSVmorph/readme.md

 * CSVmorph.maxpat - The CSVmorph Max patch, to be used in Max as a *bpatcher*
 * CSVmorph.java   - Java source code for performing reading, processing and drawing operations
 * CSVmorph.class  - Compiled CSVmorph.java - dependency of CSVmorph.maxpat
 * CSVmorph.js     - JavaScript code for resizing bpatcher - dependency of CSVmorph.maxpat
 * hailun.csv      - Included default CSV file
 * example.maxpat  - An example patch demonstrating how CSVmorph.maxpat is used

 ## Running the patch

-The CSVmorph patch is meant to be run as a bpatcher in a parent patcher, and not by itself.
-This is done by typing *bpatcher CSVmorph.maxpat* in a new object creation box.
+The patch is developed for Max version 7.
+Java version 6 or later is required, as well as the [Commons Math](http://commons.apache.org/proper/commons-math/index.html) library.
+Since both Max and Java are available in both 32- and 64-bit architecture, the installed Java version must be of the same bit architecture as that of the chosen Max version.
+Both Mac OS and Windows operating systems are supported.

 ### Requirements